Deraen/deraen.github.io/resources/posts/2015-07-04-hello-world.md

 The task `split-keywords` is a task which manipulates the metadata by splitting keyword strings.
-Though I now see that I should instead just define the keywords as arrays in YAML.
+Though I now see that I should instead just define the keywords as arrays in YAML metadata of the posts.

 In this example there are five tasks which output files.
 A task which renders all the posts, two tasks which render a collection view and